 - A GP Management Plan (GPMP) – (item 721) and

 - Team Care Arrangements (TCAs) – (item 723).

 Your General Practitioner is required to develop a written plan for Team Care Arrangements (TCA) in conjunction with at least two other allied health professionals (for example a psychologist and dietitian).
 Your General Practitioner will then provide a copy of this plan to those professionals, and this provides the basis of your referral.

 (Please note, the GP Chronic Disease Management (CDM) items have replaced the earlier Enhanced Primary Care (EPC) items, and the new Team Care Arrangements (TCA) have replaced the earlier EPC Multidisciplinary Care Plan items).

 It is not necessary to have a new GPMP or TCA prepared every calendar year in order to be eligible for ongoing treatment.
 You continue to be eligible for a Medicare rebate for as long as the need for eligible services continues to be recommended by your plan under the supervision of your General Practitioner.

 We can provide treatment for children needing support with the diagnosis and early intervention treatment of autism or any other pervasive developmental disorder (PDD).
 To be entitled to this rebate, you will require a referral from a Child Psychiatrist or Paediatrican.
 Under this scheme, you can receive treatment for two specific types of services – assessment services and treatment services.

 Pregnancy Support Counselling:

-Alexandra Ward is a registered provider for pregnancy support counselling.
-Alex offers pregnancy support counselling to assist females who are experiencing personal difficulties or concerns related to a current or recent pregnancy within the past 12 months, whether the pregnancy has been successful or not.
+We can provide pregnancy support counselling.
+We offer pregnancy support counselling to assist females who are experiencing personal difficulties or concerns related to a current or recent pregnancy within the past 12 months, whether the pregnancy has been successful or not.
 These services include support in the context of planned termination or miscarriage.